Natural History

 TREES OF NEW ENGLAND: A Natural History

 Charles Fergus.
-A captivating natural history of the region's native & common non-native tree species.
-Discusses how their physical structure protects them from the elements; how people & animals use them, and; how diseases, insect pests, & environmental degradation are affecting trees today.
-Complements descriptions & range maps with personal anecdotes, and notable cultural & historical tidbits.
+A captivating natural history of the region's native and common non-native tree species.
+Discusses how their physical structure protects them from the elements; how people and animals use them, and; how diseases, insect pests, and environmental degradation are affecting trees today.
+Complements descriptions and range maps with personal anecdotes, as well as notable cultural and historical tidbits.
 A highly readable narrative that will enhance anyone’s appreciation of the majestic trees that populate the landscape.
 6 x 9, 288p, 55 b&w illustrations, 78 b&w maps, 2005.

 FALL FOLIAGE: The Mystery, Science and Folklore of Autumn Leaves

 Charles Smith.
 Answers commonly asked questions about fall foliage for common trees, shrubs and vines: Why do leaves turn yellow, or red?
 Why do they fall?
 What kind of leaf is that?
 Reveals the mystery, science, and folklore of this natural phenomenon.
-Includes “Bright Spots” of where & when the best displays of fall foliage are found across the U.S..
+Includes “Bright Spots” of where and when the best displays of fall foliage are found across the United States.
 “An informal, but authoritative natural history and field guide.”
 8-1/2 x 8, 144p, 97 color photos, drawing, maps, 2005.

 SEED TO SEED: The Secret Life of Plants